You’ve brainstormed your perfect video idea, spent hours filming the content, and now you have the raw footage in your hands.

 If you can afford it and want to go the extra mile you can use a third, dedicated monitor to show a full-screen preview of the video file you are working with.

-Regardless of you how simple or complex your video editing project is, being organize will speed up the process a lot.
+Regardless of how simple or complex your video editing project is, being organized will speed up the process a lot.

 You will most likely work with many different assets: raw footage, still photos, graphic elements, audio recordings, music, sound effects, templates, branding elements, and the list can go on.

-Organize everything in a clear folder structure on your hard drive and create a similar bin structure insite your video editing software.
+Organize everything in a clear folder structure on your hard drive and create a similar bin structure inside your video editing software.

 Learning and using keyboard shortcuts is a massive video editing time saver.